tianxu07/Local-Controller-for-Chihiros-Devices/README.md

 - Chihiros Cooling Fan

 These implementations were developed and physically validated using the actual devices.

+If you use only these devices and prefer the stable version containing only physically tested implementations, download **v1.3.0**.

 ## Additional Device Support in v1.4.0